 Any other small fish or aquatic life in the aquarium will be eaten if it can fit into your Moor's mouth.

-There are several types of parasites that attack Goldfish;
+Several types of parasites attack Goldfish:

 Bacterial infections can show as;